JuanBayon/JuanBayon/README.md

 <h1>Hello everybody! 👋</h1>

-I am Juan Bayon, full stack developer, with a professional certificate, actually studying the bachelor's degree of tecniques of software development.
-I also have studied data sciencie and machine learning.
-I am passionate about coding and I enjoy learning new technologies constantly.
+I am Juan Bayon, full stack developer.
+I have also studied data sciencie with machine learning.
+I am passionate about writing code and I enjoy learning new technologies.
+I love watching series and spending time with friends.
+I always do my best in my projects and I'm pleased to connect with new colleagues.
+Contact me!

-I am open to colaborate, reach me by [email](mailto:juanbayonfernandez@gmail.com)
+Reach me by [email](mailto:juanbayonfernandez@gmail.com) or [discord](https://discordapp.com/users/829315710198087750/)

 **Coding skills**